-Next Motherwell Manager Odds - Neilson New Favourite to Replace Wimmer
+Next Motherwell Manager Odds - Neilson Still Favourite to Replace Wimmer

 Next Motherwell Manager Odds

-As Motherwell steps up their search for a new manager at Fir Park, several familiar names have surfaced as strong candidates for the role.
+As Motherwell continue their thorough search for a new manager at Fir Park, several well-known names have gradually emerged as leading contenders for the role.

 Robbie Neilson | 2/1 |